eegli/tinyparse/readme.md

 ### Good to know when parsing strings

 - `-` is a reserved prefix.
-Any string that starts with `-` will be treated as a flag and not a flag argument.
-Arguments such as `["--password", "-x8ap!"]` should be wrapped in quotes!
+Any string that starts with `-` will be treated as a flag and not a flag value.
+Flag values such as `["--password", "-x8ap!"]` should be wrapped in quotes!
 - Later values will overwrite earlier values. `["--password", "abc", "--password", "xyz"]` will parse to `password: "xyz"`
 - Remember that it's never a good idea to read secrets directly from flags.
 [Read them from a file instead](https://clig.dev/#arguments-and-flags)